 Coconut oil will make any conditioner even more conditioning.
 After saturating your hair with conditioner, add a layer of coconut oil on top.
 The oil is occlusive, so it will trap the the conditioner’s hydrating ingredients within your hair, allowing them to penetrate the shaft longer and more effectively.
 Wait at least 15 minutes or up to an hour before rinsing — the longer you wait, the softer your hair will be.

 This is a handy fix for people with thick, dry hair.
-After you shampoo and conditioner, comb any moisturizing cream throughout your hair (DevaCurls’ Supercream and Oyin Handmade’s Hair Dew are really great).
-Then, take a quarter-size amount of coconut oil and layer it on top of the moisturizer.
+After you shampoo and condition, comb any moisturizing cream throughout your hair (Oyin Handmade’s Hair Dew is really great).
+Then take a quarter-size amount of coconut oil and layer it on top of the moisturizer.
 Dry your hair as you normally would.
 The oil will lock in the moisturizer and help your hair stay hydrated for longer.

 4. Make Detangling Slightly Less Annoying